skip navigation

 When are practices and games?

 Beginning in early November, teams practice two weeknights, usually 7:00-9:00pm, plus Sundays (times vary by team).
-Tournament play typically begins in early January and the season runs through late April or early May.
+Tournament play typically begins in early January and the regular season runs through mid-May.

-On average, most teams will compete twice monthly at weekend tournaments (from January through April) although it will be less frequent for some of the youngest teams.
+On average, most teams will compete twice monthly at weekend tournaments (from January through May).

-Single-day tournaments are held on weekends from January through April or May.
-National & Travel teams also enter overnight tournaments each season, which are a highlight for players and parents.
-These tournaments, held in Philadelphia, Baltimore, Washington DC, Boston or farther away depending on the level of team.
-Tournaments run from 2-3 days, and sometimes may require missing 1 day of school for travel and competition.
+Single-day tournaments are held on weekends throughout the season.
+National & Travel teams also attend overnight tournaments, which are a highlight for players and parents.
+Overnight tournaments are 2-3 days, and sometimes may require missing a day of school for travel and competition.
 All athletes should expect to attend tournaments on holiday weekends, including MLK Weekend, President's Day Weekend, and possibly Passover or Easter Weekend.

-It is the goal of every team to make a run into GEVA Regional playoffs and to compete in a post-season National Championship tournament during the Summer.
-All players accepting a spot on a team are committing to a season possibly running through early July (IF the team qualifies for Nationals).
+It is a goal of every team to make a run into GEVA Regional playoffs and to compete in a post-season National Championship tournament during the Summer.
+All players accepting a spot on a team are committing to a season possibly running through June (IF the team qualifies for Nationals).
 Specifics on tournament schedules and team fees can be found under "Girls Travel Teams" tab above.

 Where are the games and how do we get there?